bobbingwide/oik-loader/readme.txt

 oik-blocks needs to be activated since these blocks are used by the block CPT.

 == Changelog ==
+= 1.3.0 =
+* Changed: Add support to edit the oik-loader-extras.csv file #10
+* Fixed: Avoid notice when oik-loader-extras.csv file is missing #9
+* Tested: With WordPress 5.9
+* Tested: With PHP 8.0

 = 1.2.0 =
 * Fixed: Avoid Warning for querystrings which represent arrays.
 Fixes #12
 * Fixed: Load dependent plugins earlier #6